top of page

 I served across the world in many theatres, Northern Ireland, Bosnia, Iraq & Afghan.
 I also managed to travel the world skiing and meeting some of the most amazing characters life has to offer.

-I still work for the British Army in a way, now as a civilian contractor for FBH/Cobham/Draken working on three Bell 212's.
-I now can officially say I get the best off both worlds (military & civilian) in an amazing place in the world.
+I used to work for the British Army as a civilian contractor for FBH, Cobham, and Draken, where I worked on three Bell 212 helicopters.
+It was the best of both worlds (military & civilian) in an amazing location.

 As a test of my new-found knowledge, the company decided to upgrade the ancient communication and navigation systems of the Bell 212 to modern digital systems.
 This meant removing over 30 Kg of wiring looms and associated equipment and completely rewiring 3 aircraft from the start.
 It was terrific and I wanted more.